1. What is the Extended Support Scheme – Standardised (ESS-S)?

 The ESS-S is applicable to these credit facilities:

-- Fully secured term loans,
+- Fully secured term loans and hire purchase loans,

 5. What does “fully secured term loans” mean?